PISA for Schools - FAQs

 The results of the assessment, for individual schools or school networks, should not be used for marketing or commercial purposes by the schools themselves, by third parties or by contractors.

 To be eligible to receive a school report, schools have to have tested a minimum number of 42 eligible students (i.e. those who are aged between 15 years and 3 completed months to 16 years and 2 completed months at the time of testing).
 To ensure that the minimum number of 42 students per school is reached, it is recommended to test at least 55 students, assuming a participation rate of 80%.

-The PISA-based Test for Schools and its results are not meant to be interpreted or used as school rankings or for “league tables”.
-The PISA-based Test for Schools does not provide for student-level performance reporting and is designed principally to support school improvement efforts.
+The PISA-based Test for Schools and its results are designed to provide schools with a diagnostic tool to foster reflection, peer-learning and action.
+They are not meant to be interpreted or used as school rankings or for “league tables”.
+Furthermore, the PBTS does not provide student-level performance reporting and cannot be used to rank student performance.

-For details regarding costs, please contact a member of the OECD PISA for Schools team at [email protected].
+For more details regarding costs, please contact the OECD PISA for Schools team at [email protected].